 - SVC evaluates every civilian and military transcript received from active duty military and veterans pursuing an education at SVC. - SVC accepts the Joint Service Transcript (JST) as an official education transcript. - SVC uses the American Council on Education (ACE) "A Guide to the Evaluation of Educational Experiences in the Armed Services" as a guide.
-ACE translates military courses and occupations into academic credit recommendations and provides guidelines to interpret and recommend credit for college courses. - SVC is a Service Members Opportunity College (SOC).
-As a member of the SOC program, a maximum of up to 40 credits for non-traditional learning may be granted toward the Associate in Arts General Studies SOCNAV degree: a maximum of 27 credits may apply to the "gray area" elective requirements, 3 credits may apply to the Physical Education requirement and 10 credits may apply to the Science & Technology requirement. - For the Associate in Arts Direct Transfer Agreement (DTA) degree, the Associate in Business DTA degree and the Associate in Pre-Nursing DTA degree, a maximum of up to 15 non-traditional credits may be applied to the Physical Education requirement and to the "gray area" elective requirements. - For the Associate in Science transfer degrees and the Associate in Biology DTA, a maximum of up to 6 nontraditional credits may be applied to the "gray area" elective requirements. - For the Associate in Technical Arts degrees and/or certificate programs, a maximum of up to 30 nontraditional credits may be applied toward departmental requirements as approved by the department chair and appropriate dean. - For the Associate in Arts General Studies degree (non-SOCNAV), a maximum of up to 45 credits for non-traditional learning may be granted: a maximum of 32 credits may apply to the "gray area" elective
+ACE translates military courses and occupations into academic credit recommendations and provides guidelines to interpret and recommend credit for college courses. - A maximum of up to 40 credits for non-traditional learning may be granted toward the Associate in Arts General Studies degree: a maximum of 27 credits may apply to the "gray area" elective requirements, 3 credits may apply to the Physical Education requirement and 10 credits may apply to the Science & Technology requirement. - For the Associate in Arts Direct Transfer Agreement (DTA) degree, the Associate in Business DTA degree and the Associate in Pre-Nursing DTA degree, a maximum of up to 15 nontraditional credits may be applied to the Physical Education requirement and to the "gray area" elective requirements. - For the Associate in Science transfer degrees and the Associate in Biology DTA, a maximum of up to 6 non-traditional credits may be applied to the "gray area" elective requirements. - For the Associate in Technical Arts degrees and/or certificate programs, a maximum of up to 30 non-traditional credits may be applied toward departmental requirements as approved by the department chair and appropriate dean. - For the Associate in Arts General Studies degree, a maximum of up to 45 credits for non-traditional learning may be granted: a maximum of 32 credits may apply to the "gray area" elective requirements, 3 credits may apply to the Physical Education requirement, and 10 credits may apply to the Science & Technology requirement. - In some circumstances, minimum resident credits requirements may be waived for active duty military personnel pursuing an SVC program. - For academic/transfer programs, military courses marked with "V", "U" or "G" are generally not accepted.
+For some professional/technical programs, military courses marked with "V", "U" or "G" are accepted on a case-by-case basis as determined by the department chair and/or appropriate dean.

-- requirements, 3 credits may apply to the Physical Education requirement, and 10 credits may apply to the Science & Technology requirement. - In some circumstances, minimum resident credits requirements may be waived for active duty military personnel pursuing an SVC program. - For academic/transfer programs, military courses marked with "V", "U" or "G" are generally not accepted.
-For some professional/technical programs, military courses marked with "V", "U" or "G" are accepted on a case-by-case basis as determined by the department chair and/or appropriate dean. - Any remaining ACE credits on transcripts that do not match any courses in pursuit of any program of study will be accepted as elective credits whenever possible. - All military credits must be reviewed and evaluated for a student's current program of study by the end of their 3rd quarter. - VA students may not opt out of a transcript evaluation. - A list of professional/technical career pathways that enables students to learn about options and opportunities to navigate their own education and career plans can be found here: www.skagit.edu/pathways.
+- Any remaining ACE credits on transcripts that do not match any courses in pursuit of any program of study will be accepted as elective credits whenever possible. - All military credits must be reviewed and evaluated for a student's current program of study by the end of their 3rd quarter. - VA students may not opt out of a transcript evaluation. - A list of professional/technical career pathways that enables students to learn about options and opportunities to navigate their own education and career plans can be found on the SVC website.